alerighi/tetris/readme.md

 # Tetris

-Simple C tetris game built using ncurses library
+Ncurses C tetris game

-&copy; 2016 Alessandro Righi

-You are free to use this program under the terms of the BSD licence
+Compile with `make` and install with `make install`